uniget-org/renovate-custom/README.md

 # renovate-custom

-This repository holds custom scripts to support renovate for specific use cases like finding the latest LTS version of a tool.
+This repository holds custom scripts to support renovate for specific use cases like finding the latest LTS version of a tool